swedishtechevents/updater/readme.md

 # Updater

-The update cli for [swedishtechevents.com](https://swedishtechevents.com) events list.
+CLI to update [swedishtechevents.com](https://swedishtechevents.com) events list.
 The issues content has to use this format: `key: value`

 Example: